nitronoid/PokemonTCG/PTCGGuides.md

 If you type "play" with no extensions, the game will prompt you with the selections.

-Sometimes if you attach cards onto the bench, you can also put an index for which bench to attach the card to (%optionIndex%) AFTER %cardIndexInHand%.
+Sometimes if you attach cards onto the bench.

+You can also put an index for which bench to attach the card to

+(%optionIndex%) AFTER %cardIndexInHand%.
 Remember that it's not necessarily bench index, it is the index of the playable slots.

                                                   _________________